adrianstanca1/final/README.md

 ## Deployment automation

 This project ships with a fully automated CI/CD pipeline backed by GitHub Actions.
 Pull requests run tests and builds via the [`CI` workflow](.github/workflows/ci.yml), while merges to `main` trigger the [`Deploy to GitHub Pages` workflow](.github/workflows/deploy.yml) to publish the production site.

-Refer to [docs/deployment-plan.md](docs/deployment-plan.md) for the complete autonomous deployment plan, including environment setup, secrets management, and rollback guidance.
+- **Runbooks & responsibilities**: [docs/deployment-plan.md](docs/deployment-plan.md) details the end-to-end automation flow, operational checklists, and ownership model for engineers, reviewers, QA, and on-call.
+- **Secrets**: store the shared Gemini credential as `GEMINI_API_KEY` in repository secrets; developers keep personal keys in `.env.local` as `VITE_GEMINI_API_KEY`.
+- **Monitoring**: follow the plan's observability section to wire synthetic uptime checks and error tracking so deployments stay production ready.